assaferan/ModFrmGL2/README.md

 # ModFrmGL2
 Extending magma's implementation of modular symbols to arbitrary congruence subgroups

+For the application of finding smooth models of modular curves, please refer to SmoothModelsREADME.md

 Brief Description
 -----------------
 Currently magma's implementation only supports modular symbols for the subgroups Gamma0(N), Gamma1(N) of PSL2(Z)